 Address: 414 300 S

-A really cool second hand / alternative fashion store with a huge choice of great stuff for women, men and even children.
+A really cool second hand / alternative fashion store with a huge choice of great stuff for women, men, and even children.
 Burner fashion, fetish stuff, hippie stuff, lots of random things.
 I’ve found some really unique things here.

 1600 / 1601 Empire Road

 A gigantic overstock store spread across two buildings.
 It’s basically a treasure trove of randomness and is revered locally as this sort of magical place where you can find whatever you’re looking for at any given moment at hugely reduced prices.
-From homewares to DIY and auto supplies, electronics, bikes, toys, fashion and even cheap, almost out of date food, this place literally has everything and every visit is magically different.
+From homewares to DIY and auto supplies, electronics, bikes, toys, fashion, and even cheap, almost out of date food, this place literally has everything and every visit is magically different.
 Even if you just want to kill a few hours and people watch, this is a fun way to spend some time.

-Salt Lake City has a massive, really good farmers market, full of local organic and specialty foods, crafts and fresh produce.
+Salt Lake City has a massive, really good farmers market, full of local organic and specialty foods, crafts, and fresh produce.
 I’ve been during the summer, when it’s an open air market in a big park.
 In winter it apparently moves somewhere less exposed to the elements.

 What can I say?
 I really like health food stores.
-This one is great and isn’t Whole Foods.
+This one is great and isn’t Amazon-owned Whole Foods.
 It has a good mix of local stuff (well, did you know that several big American vegan brands are based in SLC?) and other exciting American organic food, supplements, etc.

 The good news is that Salt Lake City has some amazing food.
 The bad news is….Actually, there’s no bad news at all.
-You can eat really well here whether you’re an omnivore, a vegetarian or a vegan.
+You can eat really well here whether you’re an omnivore, a vegetarian, or even a vegan.
 I’ve had some absolutely wonderful meals here that would put many other cities to shame.

 1860 S 300 W Ste D